Python Turtle - Lesson 3

 Naming conventions

-In programming we use naming conventions to make your code easier to read and understand.
+We use naming conventions to make code easier for people to understand.

-• Use descriptive names that explains the value stored in them
+• Use clear names that explain what the value is

 • d = 30 → bad